syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Table.md

 {% endhighlight %}

-> Note: The unit of the Width property is always in points, and PDF units can be set only as points.
+N> The unit of the Width property is always in points, and PDF units can be set only as points.
 You can also use the PdfUnitConvertor class to convert the other units to points.

 #### Cell